Bandwidth-Samples/voice-gather-js/README.md

 BANDWIDTH_PASSWORD                   // Your Bandwidth API Secret
-BANDWIDTH_PHONE_NUMBER                // Your The Bandwidth Phone Number BANDWIDTH_VOICE_APPLICATION_ID       // Your Voice Application Id created in the dashboard BANDWIDTH_MESSAGING_APPLICATION_ID   // Your Messaging Application Id created in the dashboard PORT                                 // The port number you wish to run the sample on
+BANDWIDTH_PHONE_NUMBER                // Your The Bandwidth Phone Number BANDWIDTH_VOICE_APPLICATION_ID       // Your Voice Application Id created in the dashboard PORT                                 // The port number you wish to run the sample on
 ```